stefanvanburen/stefan.vanburen.xyz/content/til/jq-key-exists.md

 I'm constantly using [`jq`](https://stedolan.github.io/jq/) to deal with JSON via the CLI.

-Today I needed to figure out the difference between
+Today I needed to figure out the difference between a key existing with a `null` value or not existing at all in a bit of JSON.

 By default, "querying" a key via `jq` will return `null` whether the key exists and is `null`, **or** the key doesn't exist: